-“The last word in luxury motorcycles!” — this was the advertisement slogan for the Royal Enfield KX in its 1938 brochure.
-The flagship motorcycle of this company had a powerful twin-cylinder, L-head, 1140-cc engine, a dry sump lubrication system and a 4-speed manual gearbox, which made it possible to comfortably ride this motorcycle both with and without a sidecar.
-Standard features for Royal Enfield motorcycles was using Lucas magdynos as well as the machine’s black-and-golden finish.
+“The last word in luxury motorcycles!” — this was the advertising slogan for the Royal Enfield KX in the 1938 brochure.
+The flagship motorcycle of this company had a powerful twin-cylinder, L-head, 1140-cc engine, a dry-sump lubrication system, and a 4-speed manual gearbox, which made it possible to comfortably ride this motorcycle both with and without a sidecar.
+Standard features for Royal Enfield motorcycles were Lucas magdyno and black-and-gold finish.

-Model KX was, in principle, an improved version of a practically ideal machine, Model K, that had a motor of smaller capacity—996-cc.
+Model KX was, in principle, an improved version of a practically ideal machine, Model K, that had a motor of smaller capacity—996 cc.
 In addition, Model KX was provided with interchangeable tires.
 The solo version could achieve 130 km/h boasting of fuel consumption of 27 km per liter.
-That despite the fact that Royal Enfield KX was a motorcycle with one of the largest cubic capacities in its time (and certainly the largest on the pre-WWII market in England)!
+That despite the fact that Royal Enfield KX was a motorcycle with one of the largest capacities in that time (and certainly the largest on the pre-WWII market in England)!

-First sales of Model K started in 1933.
-Model KX appeared in 1936 and was at first only exported, so that only by the 1937 season its sales started in its home country.
+The first sales of Model K started in 1933.
+Model KX appeared in 1936 and was at first only exported so that only by the 1937 season its sales started in its home country.

 |Manufacturer||Enfield Cycle Co.
 Ltd., Redditch city (Great Britain)|

 |Quantity produced, units|